 Much of PGDP consists of the uranium enrichment facilities and support operations.
 The facility components or system(s) were examined for potential to cause a release of BMP pollutants (as established in applicable laws and regulations).
-Many of the facilities listed in this document are SWMUs and will be addressed according to the "Specific Conditions" (Section 4) of this BMP Plan, as required by KPDES permit requirements for the BMP Plan.
+Many of the facilities listed in this document are solid waste management units (SWMUs) and will be addressed according to the "Specific Conditions" (Section 4) of this BMP Plan, as required by KPDES permit requirements for the BMP Plan.